THE SONG OF BEALTAINE - 1st MAY to 31st JULY

 I am the calm, I am the quickening,

-I am the unopened bud and I the blossom,
+I am the intoxication and the force,

-Activities for IMBOLC/SPRING
+Activities for BEALTAINE/ SUMMER

 Create an outdoor prayer-shrine – or if you live in the city, befriend a tree in a park or find a place where you can go regularly to pray/meditate outdoors.

 Identify flowers and animals in your locality and learn about their life and habitat.